Make America Healthy Again

 In February 2025, President Trump established the MAHA Commission, chaired by Kennedy, to study psychiatric and anti-obesity medication, childhood diseases, and mental disorders.
 Its May 2025 MAHA Assessment cited poor diet, environmental chemicals, lack of exercise, stress, and overmedicalization as major child health concerns, while questioning vaccines, water fluoridation, and other public health measures.
-The assessment was criticized for containing fabricated sources.
-The Department of Health & Human Services released the "Make Our Children Healthy Again Strategy" in September 2025, proposing food regulation, SNAP restrictions on processed foods, removal of artificial dyes, scrutiny of pesticides, and drawing attention for omitting leading causes of childhood death and promoting conspiracy theories about vaccines, Wi-Fi, and 5G.
+The Department of Health and Human Services released the "Make Our Children Healthy Again Strategy" in September 2025, proposing food regulation, SNAP restrictions on processed foods, removal of artificial dyes, scrutiny of pesticides, and drawing attention for omitting leading causes of childhood death and promoting conspiracy theories about vaccines, Wi-Fi, and 5G.

 MAHA has received mixed support and criticism.
-Some proposals, particularly regarding food and pharmaceutical regulation, received limited bipartisan backing.
+Some proposals, particularly regarding food and pharmaceutical regulation, have received bipartisan backing.
 A January 2025 survey indicated that 30% of Americans supported and 42% opposed the movement, with higher support among conservatives.
 Scientists, medical professionals, and public health officials have criticized MAHA for promoting misinformation, misrepresenting scientific studies, and aligning with anti-vaccine activism.
 Its policies and proposals have been described as anti-science, and several of its backers within and connected to the Trump administration have profited financially from products promoted by the movement.
 By late 2025, increasing measles and vaccine-preventable outbreaks were tied to anti-vaccine rhetoric spread by MAHA, leading to drops of public support for the movement.

 MAHA Commission

-President Trump established the MAHA Commission by Executive Order on February 13, 2025.
+President Trump established the MAHA Commission by on February 13, 2025.
 The commission is chaired by Robert F. Kennedy Jr. and includes other Trump officials, including secretary of education Linda McMahon and director of the Office of Management and Budget Russell Vought.
 Vince Haley, director of the United States Domestic Policy Council, is executive director.
 The order directed the commission to examine the "prevalence of and threat posed by the prescription of selective serotonin reuptake inhibitors, antipsychotics, mood stabilizers, stimulants, and weight-loss drugs" within 100 days.
 The commission was also tasked with researching childhood diseases and mental disorders, including autism.
 A few days after the announcement of the Executive Order, Kennedy stated that he would use the commission to critically assess childhood vaccine schedules and psychiatric medicines.
 Kennedy privately convened the committee's inaugural meeting in mid-March.